json-path/JsonPath/README.md

 Reading a document
 ------------------
-The simplest most straight forward way to use JsonPath is via the static convenience API.
+The simplest most straight forward way to use JsonPath is via the static read API.

 ```java
 String json = "...";